JavaScript is required

 Victorian Women's Public Art Program

-The Victorian Women's Public Art Program aims to address the underrepresentation of women and their achievements through enduring public artworks such as statues and sculptures.
+The Victorian Women's Public Art Program aims to address the underrepresentation of women and their achievements through enduring public artworks.

-Grants of between $50,000 to $200,000, through the Community Support Fund, have been awarded to organisations across Victoria, with applicants working in partnership with community and interest groups.
-The successful applicants of the program are:
+The first round of grants of between $50,000 to $200,000 were awarded to applicants working in partnership with community and interest groups.

 1. Remembering Stella Young, Northern Grampians Shire Council